|

 Frank James Cottage Hospital, East Cowes dated 1929.
 Like many similar

-hospitals this has now closed and the site is to be redeveloped, although
+hospitals this has now closed and the site being redeveloped. |

 |